thejetjayjay/DomCobb/Outputs/Readme Keeper Agent.md

 - Be properly formatted in Markdown
 - Include a Testing section when test infrastructure is detected
 - Adapt structure appropriately for the project type (web app, AI agent, PC app)
+- Have an exact copy created at `Internal Files/Public DomCobb Readme/README.md` whenever the root README is updated

 ---